What Do You Have to Disclose When Selling a House in the UK?

 • Be open during viewings: use the opportunity of property viewings to discuss any issues openly.
 This can help you gauge the buyer's concerns and address them proactively.

-• Consult your solicitor: before making any disclosures, it's advisable to consult your solicitor to ensure you're meeting all legal requirements.
+• Consult your solicitor: before making any disclosures, consult your solicitor to ensure you are meeting all legal requirements.

 By taking these steps, you can reassure potential buyers and pave the way for a smoother, more transparent selling process.